JConsistency is a middleware which allows concurrent access in read-mode or write-mode to Java objects shared by multiple JVMs over the network.

 The system even allows you to define a shared object whose attributes are also shared objects.

-Here is a simple example that creates an object, shares it and request a write lock on it.
+Here is a simple example where we create an object, share it and request a write lock on it.

 Well, you should not expect anything eye-candy from a middleware. ;)